-Helping with your spending and savings patterns
+Expense tracker to show spending and savings patterns

 Banks know we’re in a precarious setup — institutions regularly ask for our feedback and they see our transaction data.
 They know where we spend our money, how much we make, what kind of bills we have and much more.
 They also know that they have an opportunity to supply us suggestions about what to do through their mobile apps.

 Mobile banking apps can do this through alerts for upcoming bills, overdrafts and other charges a consumer should be aware of.
 U.S. Bank’s app, for example, will give customers suggestions for when they can afford to put, say, $50 into a savings account.
 It will also notify them when their recurring payments have changed, if a merchant charges them twice for a single item and much more.

 “Customers really expect financial services firms to leverage what we know about them and anticipate their needs — so it helps them better manage their finances moving forward,” says Ankit Bhatt, chief digital executive at U.S. Bank.